MelBiggs/ifd-milestoneproject/README.md

 ### User Stories

 * As an individual interested in popular music, I would want to be able to use this dashboard to see what the most popular artists and tracks were of 2018 and the individual audio features that is shared among these.
-I would like to be able to see how different songs I may know score in terms of energy, danceability, valence, key, mode and genre.
+I would like to be able to see how different songs score in terms of energy, danceability, valence, key, mode and genre.

-* As a user who wishes to know what makes up a Top 100 song, such as a music technician, I would like to be able to see the breakdown of audio features, and how some of these interact.
+* As a user who wishes to know what makes up a Top 100 song, perhaps a music technician, I would like to be able to see the breakdown of audio features, and how some of these interact.
 I want to see the similarities and differences of the features of the entire Top 100.
-Filtering down to one song, I want to be able to be able to see specifically want the make up of that song is.
+Filtering down to one song, I want to be able to be able to see specifically what the make up of that song is.

 * As a musician or producer who wishes to release music that has a better chance of generating attention, I would like to be able to see what kind of formula popularly streamed music may have.
 Is the music generally in a major chord?
 What key do people seem to prefer?
 Should it be a dance song?